 \section{Abstract}

-In these notes I give a self-contained introduction to the resource theory approach to quantum thermodynamics.
+I give a self-contained introduction to the resource theory approach to quantum thermodynamics.
 I will introduce in an elementary manner the technical machinery necessary to unpack and prove the core statements of the theory.
-The topics covered include the ``many second laws of thermodynamics'', thermo-majorisation and symmetry constraints on the evolution of quantum coherence.
+The topics covered include the so-called `many second laws of thermodynamics', thermo-majorisation and symmetry constraints on the evolution of quantum coherence.
 Among the elementary applications, I explicitly work out the bounds on deterministic work extraction and formation, discuss the complete solution of the theory for a single qubit and present the irreversibility of coherence transfers.
-The aim is to facilitate the task of those researchers interested in engaging and contributing to this topic, also discussing the relation between the resource theory and complementary approaches.
+The aim is to facilitate the task of those researchers interested in engaging and contributing to this topic, presenting scope and motivation of its core assumptions and discussing the relation between the resource theory and complementary approaches.

-These notes are based on an introductory mini-course I gave in ICFO in May 2018 on the resource theory approach to quantum thermodynamics, themselves partially based on my PhD thesis \cite{lostagliothesis}.
-Various quantum thermodynamics reviews have appeared in the last couple of years and the resource theory approach is often touched upon; these include a broad review on the role of quantum information in thermodynamics \cite{goold2016role} (Section III); a broad review of the various approaches to quantum thermodynamics \cite{vinjanampathy2016quantum} (Section~5); and a short review stating and discussing various technical results of the resource theory approach~\cite{ng2018resource}.
+This review is based on an introductory mini-course I gave in ICFO in May 2018 on the resource theory approach to quantum thermodynamics, itself partially based on my PhD thesis \cite{lostagliothesis}.
+Various quantum thermodynamics reviews have appeared in the last couple of years where the resource theory approach is touched upon; these include a broad review on the role of quantum information in thermodynamics \cite{goold2016role} (Section III); a broad review of the various approaches to quantum thermodynamics \cite{vinjanampathy2016quantum} (Section~5); and a short review stating and discussing some of the technical results of the resource theory approach~\cite{ng2018resource}.